 Carrick Windfarm is located within the Carrick Forest, a commercial forest block of the Galloway Forest Park which is owned and managed by Forestry and Land Scotland (FLS).
 The Site is wholly within the South Ayrshire Council administrative area.

 ScottishPower Renewable's (SPR) application for a development consisting of up to 13 wind turbines, up to 200m in height to blade tip and an energy storage facility was referred to the Scottish Government's Planning and Environmental Appeals Division (DPEA) in September 2022.
 A Public Local Inquiry (PLI) covering a number of topics was held in summer 2023 with the dates for the Aviation Safety Inquiry session currently pending.

 All of the documentation related to the PLI can be found on the DPEA website at:

-This project is a result of SPR’s partnership with Forestry and Land Scotland, where SPR has rights to investigate the feasibility of onshore renewables projects within the National Forest Estate in south west Scotland.
+This project is a result of the partnership SPR has with Forestry and Land Scotland, where SPR was awarded exclusive rights to investigate the feasibility of onshore renewables projects within the National Forest Estate in south west Scotland.

 As part of the development process, two wind monitoring masts were installed within the site, one on Eldrick Hill in January 2019 and another on Garleffin Fell in March 2020.